mario-guerra/mario-guerra.github.io/docs/analytics-quick-start.md

 3. Also update the same in `src/hooks/useAnalytics.ts`
 4. Commit and push to deploy

+> **Note:** We've updated the implementation to avoid the `useSearchParams()` Suspense boundary error by using `window.location.search` instead.
+This ensures the site builds correctly with static generation.

 ## Verify It's Working

 1. Visit your live site at marioguerra.xyz